A beginner's guide to using the Obsidian Notes application

 I want this note to link to [[another note]] using Obisidian backlinks.

 By default, Obsidian will link to a new note but it won't create it until you follow the link.
 Pressing

 CTRL + click (Windows) on the link will take you to a new page and then the note is created in your vault.

 Obsidian backlinks are really useful for seeing which ideas link together in your notes.
-It has the concept of linked and unlinked mentions.
-Linked mentions are when you explicitly link to a page using the
+For each note, it has the concept of linked and unlinked mentions.

 Here's an example of some linked and unlinked mentions from when I was building a Google Firebase project and documenting my learning: